Cyberbit-7/alohomora/README.md

 ## Sigining into your Google Account

-Sigining into Google accounts normally is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
+Signing into Google accounts normally is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
 However, the process is still very simple.

 ### Step 1c
 Navigate to a new tab, where all the Alohomora shortcuts are located.